E-Cigarette Sales To Be Banned in San Francisco, Juul’s Headquarters

 There may be a lot of confusion on how this new package of laws and regulations will change the current state of our country.
 The important thing to take away from this is that these programs are meant to not only help those who are currently suffering and recovering from addiction, but preventing more people from becoming addicted.
 Like any bill, people may not feel the effects immediately, but they are coming.
 Something is being done about our current crisis.
-If you are someone who needs help now, and cannot wait, then try reaching out to a dedicated treatment specialist.
-They are available to get you the help you need as soon as possible.
+If you need help, contact a treatment provider.